hashnfv/hashnfv-escalator/docs/requirements/102-Terminologies.rst

 Terminologies
 =============

-Operator
-  The term refers to network service providers and Virtual Network Function (VNF) providers.
+Backup
+  The term refers to making a copy of the system persistent data to a storage, so that it can be used to restore the system or a given part of it to the same state as it was when the backup was created.
+Restoring from backup will lose volatile states like CPU and memory content.
+Changes made to the system from the moment the backup was created to the moment it is used to restore the (sub)system are also lost in the restoration process.

+Carrier Grade
+  The refers to a system, or a hardware or software component that is extremely reliable, well tested and proven in its capabilities.
+Carrier grade systems are tested and engineered to meet or exceed "five nines" high availability standards, and provide very fast fault recovery through redundancy (normally less than 50 milliseconds).
+Sometimes, Carrier grade is also referred as Carrier Class.

+Downgrade
+  The term refers to an upgrade operation in which an earlier version of the software is restored through the upgrade procedure.
+Compared to rollback, Downgrade is normally initiated with Operator, and it is allowed to select any earlier version, providing the compatibility of the versions is met or upgrade strategies are allowed (whether service outage or data lost can be tolerant.)

 End-User
   The term refers to a subscriber of the Operator's services.

-Network Service
-  The term refers to a service provided by an Operator to its end-users using a set of (virtualized) Network Functions
+High Availability(HA)
+  High Availability refers to a system or component that is continuously operational for a desirably long length of time even a part of it is out of service.
+Carrier Grade Availability is a typical HA example.
+HA system is popular in Operator's data center for critical tasks.
+Non-HA system is normally deployed for experimental or in-critical tasks in favor of its simplicity.

 Infrastructure Services
   The term refers to services provided by the NFV Infrastructure to the VNFs as required by the Management & Orchestration functions and especially the VIM.
   I.e. these are the virtual resources as perceived by the VNFs.

-Smooth Upgrade
+Infrastructure Resource Model
+  The term refers to the representation of infrastructure resources,
+  namely: the physical resources, the virtualization facility resources and the virtual resources.

+Network Service
+  The term refers to a service provided by an Operator to its end-users using a set of (virtualized) Network Functions

+Operator
-  The term refers to an upgrade that results in no service outage for the end-users.
+  The term refers to network service providers and Virtual Network Function (VNF) providers.

-Rolling Upgrade
-  The term refers to an upgrade strategy, which upgrades a node or a subset of nodes at a time in a wave style rolling through the data centre.
-It is a popular upgrade strategy to maintain service availability.
+Outage
+  The terms refers to the period of time when a given service is not available to End-Users.

 Parallel Universe Upgrade
   The term refers to an upgrade strategy, which creates and deploys